hyperledger/fabric/docs/source/chaincode_lifecycle.md

 identifier is used to associate a chaincode package installed on your peers with a chaincode definition approved by your organization. **Save the identifier** for next step.
-You can also find the package identifier by querying the packages installed on your peer using the Peer CLI.
+You can also find the package identifier by querying the packages installed on your peer using the peer CLI.

   ![Installing the chaincode](lifecycle/Lifecycle-install.png)